Clinics

 2:00 pm John Larson Introduction to Model Railroading

-3:00 pm Mark Sykes LEGO Trains and the Texas Brick Railroad
+3:00 pm Mark Sykes Building a Brick Railroad

 Sunday August 24

-12:00 noon John Buckley Automation For Your Models
+12:00 noon John Buckley Automating Model Railroad Structures

-1:00 pm Mark Sykes LEGO Trains and the Texas Brick Railroad
+1:00 pm Mark Sykes Building a Brick Railroad

 2:00 pm John Larson Introduction to Model Railroading